elsa-workflows/elsa-documentation/v3/src/pages/docs/introduction/getting-started.md

 ---
-title: Installation
+title: Getting started
-description: Installation of server + dashboard.
+description: Getting started with Elsa Workflows.
 ---

 Elsa can be used in different settings, but the most common one is to have a workflow server and a dashboard application that connects with the server to create workflows with the designer and store them on the server.